asmanouira/GWAS-admixed-population-simulator/README.md

 Simulating GWAS data in [PLINK](https://www.cog-genomics.org/plink/) format with GWAsimulator tool using Hapmap3 data

 # Description
-This repository presents methods to simulate GWAS data using GWAsimulator tool, it consists of:
+This repository presents a tutorial to simulate GWAS data using [GWAsimulator](http://biostat.mc.vanderbilt.edu/GWAsimulator) tool, it consists of:
 - Use HapMap3 data as reference for GWAsimulator.
 - Convert HapMap3 phased data in GWAsimulator input format.
 - Adjust the generated data to [PLINK](https://www.cog-genomics.org/plink/) format (.ped and .map files).